Religion and the Republic: The American Circumstance

 And considerably fewer in most countries favor making sharia the official law of the land in their countries.

-go to link The current survey has large enough sample sizes of Muslims for analysis in Bosnia, Bulgaria, Georgia, Kazakhstan and Russia.
+The current survey has large enough sample sizes of Muslims for analysis in Bosnia, Bulgaria, Georgia, Kazakhstan and Russia.
 Muslims in Kazakhstan and Russia largely show levels of religious belief and observance similar to those highlighted in the report.
 A lack of survey data dating back to the early s on the attitudes of Muslim publics makes it difficult to determine the extent to which these populations have experienced religious revival since the fall of the Soviet Union.
 About Pew Research Center Pew Research Center is a nonpartisan fact tank that informs the public about the issues, attitudes and trends shaping the world.

 It conducts public opinion polling, demographic research, media content analysis and other empirical social science research.